CodingClubLyon/CodingClubOS/README.md

 =============================
 Description
 -----------
-CodingClubOS is a portable XUbuntu based distribution, created for Epitech Lyon's Coding Club.
-The system come with all the necessary tools to dicover how to code during a coding club.
+CodingClubOS is a portable Xubuntu-based distribution, created for Epitech Lyon's Coding Club.
+The system comes with all the necessary tools to discover how to code during a coding club.

-In this repo you will find some tools and useful informations to create a new CodingOS live media.
+In this repository you will find some tools and useful information to create a new CodingClubOS live media.

-Feel free to report any issues occured or any suggestion throught the Github's report system.
+Feel free to report any issues encountered or any suggestion through Github's bug-tracker.

 Download CodingClubOS
 ---------------------
-Due to the Github's file size limitation, CodingClubOS can't be hosted directely to Github.
+Due to Github's file size limitation, CodingClubOS can't be hosted directly on this repository.

 You can download the latest version [here](https://bigsufi.vparres.ovh/fs/CodingClubOS).

 Use makeusb.sh to create a live media
 -------------------------------------
-*Prerequisites :*
+### Prerequisites :
-* Any Linux Distro (Maybe macOS might be compatible)
+* Any Linux distribution (macOS might be compatible)
 * `coreutils`
 * `e2fsprogs`
 * `syslinux`
-* A 2GB or more USB Flash Drive
+* A target media of at least 2GB

 *Usage :*
-* Plug in your Flash Drive, and find the block device corresponding to the target media.
+* Plug in your media, and find the block device corresponding to it in the `/dev` FS.
-* Make a folder named "image" next to `makeusb.sh` location, and make sure it contains `vmlinuz, initrd, extlinux.conf, filesystem.squashfs and manifest` files that you downloaded before.
+* Make a folder named `image` next to `makeusb.sh` location, and make sure it contains `vmlinuz`, `initrd`, `extlinux.conf`, `filesystem.squashfs` and `manifest` files that you downloaded before.
-* Launch `makeusb.sh` as root like this :```sudo ./makeusb.sh <target media block device>```
+* Launch `makeusb.sh` as root, passing it the block path as first argument.
-* Test your device by booting it on a computer (In legacy mode).
+* Test your device by booting it on a computer, in legacy BIOS/CSM mode.

 Evolution
 ---------
-CodingOS still in a beta stage, and some improvements will be done, here is a list of some upcoming evolutions :
+CodingClubOS is still at a beta stage, and improvements will be done, here is a list of some planned changes:
-* UEFI Boot support.
+* UEFI Boot support
-* Auto-Update Script.
+* Auto-Updating
-* Hard Drive installation.
+* Persistent installations
-* New background.
+* New background

-Feel free to suggest any evolution :-)
+Feel free to make any suggestions :-)